JuliaWolleb/DeScarGAN/README.md

 To run the code, one needs to run “main.py”.
 There are the following options:

---dataset:   One has to determine which dataset has to be used (either “Chexpert” or “Synthetic”).
+`--dataset`:   One has to determine which dataset has to be used (either “Chexpert” or “Synthetic”).

---dataset-path:  The path to the data folders.
+`--dataset-path`:  The path to the data folders.

---mode:  One can choose between the mode “train” or “test”.
+`--mode`:  One can choose between the mode “train” or “test”.
 When training, the networks are saved in the folder “./save_nets”.
 During test-time, those networks are loaded.
 Plots showing the results  can be seen using visdom (see https://github.com/facebookresearch/visdom for documentation).

 If you use this code, please cite "\arxiv"